nithishakumar/facear/README.md

 # Building, Deploying, and Serving the FaceAR Website Locally

-1. Install Node.js, npm, and http-server (if you haven't installed them already) (If you are using a mac replace "sudo apt" with "brew")
+1. Install Node.js, npm, and http-server (if you haven't installed them already).
+If you are using a mac replace "sudo apt" with "brew".

 		sudo apt update
 		sudo apt install nodejs